hesfahanizadeh/MI_ESTIMATION_BASE/README.md

 We find the estimation (a tight lower bound) of I(x,L(x)) using neural estimation

 Theoretically, if we can identify the digit given an image, I(x,L(x))=H(L(x)).
 For a balanced dataset, H(L(x))=log(2)=0.6931

+You need to create two folders: "data" and "figures" for the intermediate results